Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Hybrid projection methods

 Parameter choice rules represent a large and growing body of literature in the field of inverse problems, with papers ranging from theoretical developments of regularization methods to papers focused on methods specific to applications.
 Although there are extensive survey papers describing parameter choice methods in the continuous setting (for instance, see \cite{Bauer1,OldNewP,Bauer2015}), we focus on parameter selection strategies for discrete inverse problems that have proven successful in conjunction with hybrid projection methods.
 We describe two main classes of parameter choice methods: (1) those that require knowledge of the noise magnitude in \cref{sub:paramNoise} and (2) those that do not require knowledge of the noise magnitude in \cref{sub:paramNoNoise}.
-Then, in \cref{sub:quadRule}, we describe connections between the GKB and Gaussian quadrature rules that have led to the development of new parameter selection techniques, as well as theoretical analyses of the resulting approaches.

-In almost all the considered strategies for hybrid methids, there are common quantities that must be monitored.
+In almost all the considered strategies for hybrid methods, there are common quantities that must be monitored.
 These include: \begin{enumerate} \item the norm of the approximate solution, $\|\bfx_k(\lambda_k)\|$, \item the norm of the residual, $\|\bfr(\bfx_k(\lambda_k))\|$, and \item the trace of the influence matrix, $\trace{\bfA \bfAregpinv(\lambda_k,k)}$. \end{enumerate} Computing these quantities can be done very efficiently by monitoring the corresponding projected quantities and exploiting the orthogonal invariance of the 2-norm.
 This fact along with the relatively cheap computation of \eqref{eq:SVD_G} make the use of standard parameter choice strategies particularly appealing in the setting of hybrid methods.
 Simplified formulations for these values using the SVD can be found in \cref{sec:SVDformulations}.